abhijithwarrier/PythonCalendar/README.md

 ### 📦 The calendar package is an inbuilt package in Python

-# OUTPUT OF THE PYTHON SCRIPT:
+# Result Of The Python Script:
 <img width="632" alt="image" src="https://user-images.githubusercontent.com/46685919/133202804-7a2b9b1b-cee0-4039-8665-b095b40482d4.png">